3 min reading Mon Sep 19 2022

 What happens is that attackers can take advantage of the lack of or reduced level of monitoring to compromise employee credentials and infiltrate the corporate network.
 The result can be a data breach or a different type of data-focused attack.

 As a response, organizations increase cybersecurity spending and rush to figure out ways to 'fix the issue'.
 The digital footprint resulting from increased connectivity and digital transformation is not a problem to be fixed but a process to be managed.

-It all starts with knowing what you know and knowing what you don't know.
-Next, in order to have a managed process it's important to know what is under the control of your organization and what is not.
-Often, lack of consistency with these two aspects leads to data breaches happening despite increased investment.
+It all starts with knowing what you know and what you don't know.
+Next, to have a managed process, it's important to know what is under the control of your organization and what is not.
+Lack of consistency with these two aspects often leads to data breaches despite increased investment.

-In case of vulnerabilities on this system, to avoid a data breach it is under the control of the organization to set-up and run a remediation process.
-The goal is to fix the problem with the third party, or forth party who has full control of the system supporting your website or email infrastructure.
+In case of vulnerabilities on this system, to avoid a data breach, it is under the organization's control to set up and run a remediation process.
+The goal is to fix the problem with the third party or fourth party who has complete control of the system supporting your website or email infrastructure.

 How to map and manage the digital footprint of your organization can be difficult without the right tools and strategy.
-If you want to have more control over the security of your data start with understanding the digital footprint of your supply chain.
+If you want more control over your data's security, start with understanding your supply chain's digital footprint.
 Don't get stuck between a rock and a hard place!

 If you need help getting started, Ceeyu can support you visualizing your digital footprint and supply chain.
 Connect with us via [email protected]